Home

 I've noticed that on-site installation and training is optional with FAS's smaller systems.
 Should I consider purchasing this service?

-FAS provides the best of both worlds--the power and stability of Unix and Linux at the server level, along with the flexibility and ease of use of the Windows interface at the workstation level.
-FAS's Windows software allows the PC to access the data and functionality that reside on the Unix and Linux servers.
-This approach allows a shop to run FAS's Windows software and character-oriented software all within the same system.
-Unlike users of some other systems, existing FAS users can upgrade to the Windows software without having to scrap their previous investments in hardware and software.
+FAS offers the best of both worlds-the power and stability of Linux at the server level, along with the flexibility and ease of use of Windows at the workstation level.
+FASwin allows a PC to access the data and functionality that reside on the Linux server, just as a PC can access a web application running on a Linux server on the Internet.
+And that same PC can also run FAS in the non-graphical mode.

 Does FAS offer financing?